 2021 Subaru Ascent

 On paper, the 2021 Ascent looks like a solid midsize SUV, but it has some glaring reliability issues that are hard to overlook.
-According to Consumer Reports, despite having high scores in the road test, the 2021 Ascent has a predicted reliability of 1 out of 5.
+According to Consumer Reports, despite having high scores in the road test, the 2021 Ascent has predicted reliability of 1 out of 5.

 The low-reliability rating can be attributed to numerous factors like transmission, power equipment, in-car electronics, and climate system.
-Overall, the 2021 Ascent has excellent road manners with a rock-solid engine, but it’s held back slightly by its reliability problems.
+Overall, the 2021 Ascent has excellent road manners with a rock-solid engine, but it’s slightly held back by its reliability problems.

 THE BEST CARS FOR SNOW